BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ## Algorithms

+This section describes the algorithms used in this project and how to use them.
+Remember that, this project can use two different types of dataset.
+The first is the `raw dataset` and the second is the `features dataset`.
+Read the [Dataset](#dataset) section to understand the difference between them, as it impacts the usage of the algorithms.

 ### Best Parameters Python Algorithm

 This Python script automates the search for optimal parameters across a set of classifiers for character classification in the Simpsons Family dataset.
 It conducts a grid search for each classifier, identifying the best hyperparameters, and outputs the optimal combination of classifiers.
 It also outputs the accuracy, F1-Score [0 to 100%], Confusion Matrix [N × N], indicating the percentage of system hits and errors among the N classes, the execution time for each classifier, as well as it's Best Params found by the Grid Search.